capensisma/Herald/README.md

 #Herald - Universal Notifications

 A notifications pattern straight out of Telescope!

-By itself it supports in app notifications but allows for extension packages that add anything from email to text messages.
+Herald lets you easily send messages to any recipient via couriers within your app.
+A courier can use any number of media such as in app notifications or email.
+(Coming soon) Couriers will respect user preferences and only send messages on the media they allow.

 #### The current extension packages